Encounters and exchange

 Workshop discussions

-Each week, an early-career or senior fellow presents their ongoing work, followed by a discussion.
-It has become a tradition to continue the conversations informally.
+The Fellows’ Lunch Seminars are followed by workshop discussions at 16:00.
+Each Thursday, an early-career or senior fellow presents their ongoing work, followed by a discussion.
+It has become tradition to continue these conversations informally.

 Reading, Film, and Discussion Groups